MoniCamargo37/SODIA_Shooter-Game/README.md

 ## User stories MVP

+* Press START button to start the game.
 * Use LEFT / RIGHT / UP / DOWN arrows to move the player, so turns around (north, south, west, east)  and click space to shoot.
-* user can see a start screen with instructions and end screen when user wins / loses.
-* Enemies have differences in terms of their "value : Some enemies give the user  10 points, others 20 points, and the last one (the dragon) will give 500 points.
-* Press START button to start the game.
 * Enemies appear from north, south, east and west.
 * User shoots to the 4 directions.
 * if BabyDragon is killed user wins.
 * if enemies touch the user, user loses
+* Enemies have differences in terms of their "value : Some enemies give the user  10 points, others 20 points, and the last one (the dragon) will give 100 points.
+* user can see a start screen with instructions and end screen when user wins or loses.

 ## User stories Backlog
-  Bonus:
+ Upcoming developments!

 * User can choose other weapons (arrows, stones, etc.) or
 * Add more than 1 enemy dragon on the board, at least 1 per direction.
 * Put a maximum number of bullets and if the user runs out of bullets, the user dies.
 * User can move/walk around the board in different directions.
+* User can choose between 3 levels on the start page

 ## File structure